prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 The bearing shell of the fan is constructed entirely with brass – this fan is built to last.

-Despite this fan's affordable price, it is one of Noctua's high performance fans, guarunteed to deliver fantastic airflow without making a lot of noise.
+Despite this fan's affordable price, it is one of Noctua's high-performance fans, guaranteed to deliver fantastic airflow without making a lot of noise.

 ## [Corsair ML120 Pro LED Case Fan](https://amzn.to/2ufREJM){: target="_blank"}
 <a target="_blank" href="https://amzn.to/2ufREJM"><img class="img-right img-small" alt="Corsair ML120 Pro LED case fan" src="/img/case-fans/corsair-ml120.png" /></a>

-**4.** The [Corsair ML120 Pro LED case fan](https://amzn.to/2ufREJM){: target="_blank"} has a magnetic bearing that keeps the fan quiet, in addition to prolonging the fan's life span, and helping its performance overall.
+**4.** The [Corsair ML120 Pro LED case fan](https://amzn.to/2ufREJM){: target="_blank"} has a magnetic bearing that keeps the fan quiet, in addition to prolonging the fan's lifespan, and helping its performance overall.

 Its custom rotor design provides a balance between high airflow and static pressure.
 You can control the fan's speed, all the way up to 2,400 RPM.
 In addition, the colors of the fan are entirely customizable.